Jack Miller (motorcyclist)

-Jack Peter Miller (born 18 January 1995) is an Australian Grand Prix motorcycle racer who rides for the Red Bull KTM Factory Racing in MotoGP.
+Jack Peter Miller (born 18 January 1995) is an Australian Grand Prix motorcycle racer who rides for the Prima Pramac Yamaha MotoGP.
 He was the German 2011 IDM 125cc International Champion.
-Miller has won four races in the premier class, his first at the 2016 Dutch TT on a Marc VDS Honda, his second and third in consecutive weekends of May 2021, at Jerez, Spain, and Le Mans, France on a Ducati, Motegi Japan in 2022 and has finished as the championship runner-up in the 2014 Moto3 World Championship.
+Miller has won four races in the premier class, his first at the 2016 Dutch TT on a Marc VDS Honda, his second and third in consecutive weekends of May 2021, at Jerez, Spain, and Le Mans, France on a Ducati, and his fourth at the 2022 Motul Grand Prix of Japan, also on a Ducati.
+He has finished as the championship runner-up in the 2014 Moto3 World Championship.

 Miller now uses the nickname 'Thriller', whereas earlier in his career he was known as 'Jackass'.

 Career

 Early career

 Born in Townsville, Queensland, Australia, Miller grew up on a property outside the city.
 A tropical city where he made his own fun, riding his motorbike and quad bike, water skiing and lending a hand with fencing and cattle mustering.
 His parents and siblings have supported his racing career every step of the way, helping him reach his goal of racing in the World Championship.
 Miller has been racing motorbikes since he was eight years old, originally starting on dirt bikes, where he was the Australian Dirt Bike champion in the 65cc category in 2003.
 He went on to win five other Australian championships in 2005, 2006 and 2007 and numerous other local and state titles in dirt bike racing and motocross events.

 2011 was his breakout year in Europe.
 A string of strong performances saw him win the championship in the German IDM 125cc category at the age of 16.
 This title won the attention of Caretta Technology's Forward Racing, an Italian race team who signed Miller to ride in the 2012 Moto3 Championship.